+33 (0)5 62 92 81 52

 Luz St Sauveur

-It is a character filled and charming village in the heart of the Hautes Pyrenees and provides an excellent base for hiking and other mountain activities.
+It is a character filled and charming village in the heart of the Hautes Pyrenees, which provides an excellent base for hiking and other mountain activities.

-It is also ideally situated for visiting all of the 'Midi-Pyrenees Grand Sites' in the Hautes Pyrenees - Gavarnie, Pont d'Espagne, Pic du Midi and Lourdes.
+It is also ideally situated for visiting all of the 'Midi-Pyrenees Grand Sites' in the Hautes Pyrenees: the Gavarnie Cirque, the Pont d'Espagne, the Pic du Midi de Bigorre and Lourdes.